Symmetry Sectors in Chord Space and Relational Holography in the DSSYK

 We now study the Hilbert space of the Euclidean wormhole topologies connecting multiple connected asymptotic boundaries.
 For this purpose, we find convenient to express the trumpet partition function (\ref{eq:trumpet amplitude}) in terms of self-adjoint operators, as in JT gravity or the ETH matrix model \cite{Okuyama:2024eyf,miyaji2025finitenbulkhilbert,Blommaert:2022ucs,Penington:2023dql,Saad:2019pqd}

-After replacing $\ket{0}\rightarrow\ket{K_0}$, this is exactly as in the ETH matrix model approach in \cite{Okuyama:2024eyf}.
-Note that our derivation is completely independent from that.
-Based on the double-trumpet (\ref{eq:double trumpet}), and multiboundary Euclidean wormhole partition function in JT gravity (see e.g. \cite{Bhattacharyya:2025gvd,Iliesiu:2021ari,Iliesiu:2024cnh}), and the ETH matrix model \cite{Jafferis:2022wez}, we define the multiboundary Euclidean wormhole partition function without handles by\footnote{This should be checked explicitly in sine-dilaton gravity, including the generalizations with higher genus multiboundary partition functions in (2.36) of \cite{miyaji2025finitenbulkhilbert}.}
+After replacing $\ket{0}\rightarrow\ket{K_0}$, (\ref{eq:Zb beta}) is exactly the same result that one recovers from the ETH matrix model approach in \cite{Okuyama:2024eyf}.
+Note that our derivation is independent from that.
+Based on the double-trumpet (\ref{eq:double trumpet}), and multi-boundary Euclidean wormhole partition function in JT gravity (see e.g. \cite{Bhattacharyya:2025gvd,Iliesiu:2021ari,Iliesiu:2024cnh}), and the ETH matrix model \cite{Jafferis:2022wez}, we define the multi-boundary Euclidean wormhole partition function without handles by\footnote{This should be checked explicitly in sine-dilaton gravity, including the generalizations with higher genus multi-boundary partition functions in (2.36) of \cite{miyaji2025finitenbulkhilbert}.}

 where the sum over $b$ glues the wormhole throats as in the double trumpet case (\ref{eq:double trumpet}).
 We illustrate the partition function (\ref{eq:multiboundary partition function}) in Fig. \ref{fig:multiboundary_wormhole}.